kartiks123/my-backstage-app/README.md

 - I have created SSO and authentication on Backstage.
 - I have created and customized the 'app-config.yaml' and 'app-config.local.yaml' file.
 - I have created and customized the frontend of Backstage through which I have created new resources and used a Node.js template there.
+- I have created my own customized theme and customized homepage.
 -  I am currently understanding what plugins are.
+-  I am working on setting up Software Catalog.

 This is all the work done from my end and I know that this is just the beginning :)

 Personally speaking, I am loving how Backstage is working and what it has to offer.
-Solving bugs and errors along the way, going into depth why certain features were not running while setting up Backstage or finding out the root cause, intrigued me due to which I am now more interested towards knowing more about it. has context menu
+Solving bugs and errors along the way, going into depth why certain features were not running while setting up Backstage or finding out the root cause, intrigued me due to which I am now more interested towards knowing more about it.